 In recent years, Hotel Casa Mexilio has been recognized internationally by the TRADE LEADER’S CLUB and EDITORIAL OFICE – in Madrid in 2004 and 2005 and with an INTERNATIONAL AWARD for QUALITY in Paris in 2007.

 We, at Casa Mexilio, are a diversified group.
 The blood of Scottish highlanders and that of the Welsh and English prisoners turned settlers to the New World runs through our veins.
 Not to mention that of the Spanish invaders from Extremadura.
-Native American strains are represented in us by the Seminole, Yucatec Maya, Chol and Olmec (representatives of the first and oldest indigenous American cultures).
+Native American strains are represented in us by the Seminole and Yucatec Maya.

-We are Protestant, Atheist, Catholic and Questioning and we do not accept lectures from the pope.
+We are Protestant, Atheist, Catholic and Questioning.
 We are Humanists, Democrats, Panistas and Populists.

 We are straights and gays affirming the dignity and commonality which we celebrate as a group of friends and co-workers.
-In short, we were born to be Gay, Straight, Native American Indian, White and Colored – plus other varying shades that intellectuals and musicians come in.
+In short, we were born to be Gay, Straight, Native American Indian, White, Colored and Mestizo – plus other varying shades that intellectuals and musicians come in.